Non Qualified Assignment (NQA) for Structured Settlements

 • Discrimination fair housing case

-Amounts attributable to wages that are subject to W2 reporting (FICA/FUDA withholding) are ineligible for a Non-Qualified Assignment, though other case types may not qualify.
+Amounts attributable to wages that are subject to W2 reporting (FICA/FUDA withholding) are ineligible for a Non-Qualified Assignment.
+Additional factors may also be deemed ineligible, though other case types may not qualify.
 Reach out to a member of the Sales Team to confirm.

-Yes, periodic payments can be life-contingent; the maximum issue age is 85.
-By default, guaranteed payments continue to named beneficiary or the estate4.
-If elected at the time of settlement, payments may be commuted upon death.
+Yes, the traditional NQA permits life-contingent periodic payments; the maximum issue age is 85.
 Life-contingent payments cease at the time of death.
+Life-contingent payments are not permitted on the NQA-FA.
+Any remaining unpaid guaranteed payments continue to either the named beneficiary or the estate.
+If elected at the time of settlement, payments may be commuted upon death for the traditional NQA or follow the accelerated benefit event for the NQA-FA.1,2

 No.